yashc1995/First/README.md

 # First
 Hi!
-This is my First Repositories.
+This is my First Repository!